Is Oman safe to visit? This is probably one of your main concerns if you are considering travelling to Oman.

 After that, he stopped at the Sultan Qaboos Grand Mosque, once again turning the meter off, just so that I could take a photo of the building all illuminated at night.
 This was just the start of many instances like this in Oman.

 What to Wear as a Solo Female

-Muscat has a big community of western expats, so you may see people dressing more liberally there.
-However, I still feel that it is more respectful to err on the side of more conservative.
+Muscat has a big community of western ex-pats, so you may see people dressing more liberally there.
+However, it is still more respectful to err on the side of being more conservative.

 Overall Safety as a Woman

 I felt very safe as a woman in Oman.
-During my two weeks in the country, I experienced ZERO harassment from men.
+During my time in the country, I experienced ZERO harassment from men.

 I was never scammed and I never felt uncomfortable.
 Crimes against women are very rare in Oman.
 You never hear about women being attacked or assaulted in Oman because the punishments are severe.

 Gender Segregation in Oman

 Genders are often segregated in Oman.
 In Omani culture, it is not usual for the genders to mix in social settings.